ddiazdom/lcg/README.md

 ```
 Usage: ./lcg cmp [OPTIONS] TEXT
   TEXT                     Input file in one-string-per-line format
   -h,--help                Print this help message and exit
   -o,--output-file         Output file
   -t,--threads             Maximum number of parsing threads
   -q,--skip-simp           Do not simplify the grammar
   -e,--skip-rl             Do not perform run-length compression
   -r,--random-support      Add random access support for the grammar
+  -g,--check-gram          Check that the grammar was compressed correctly
--f,--fraction            The parsing threads will try to use at most this fraction of the input
+  -f,--fraction            The parsing threads will try to use at most this input fraction
   -c,--chunk-size          Size in bytes of each text chunk (def. min(TEXT_SIZE*0.005, 200MB))
 ```

 `--skip-simp` will skip the simplification of the grammar.
 Skipping the simplification will increase space usage, but